Tylman Susato Six Renaissance Dances (from The Danserye)

 Ray Premru Divertimento for Ten Brass (5 movements)

-BPO start with two highly significant Renaissance composers, the Flemish Tylman Susato and his brilliant dances of 1551, arranged by the trombonist John Iveson, and then three sonatas for brass choirs by the Italian composer Giovanni Gabrieli, one of the most influential musicians of his time.
+The concert starts with three highly significant Renaissance composers, the Flemish Tylman Susato and his brilliant dances of 1551, arranged by the trombonist John Iveson, and then three pieces written for brass choirs to perform in St Mark’s Cathedral, Venice by the Italian composers Adriano Banchieri and Giovanni Gabrieli, one of the most influential musicians of his time.

 The popular Symphony for Brass by the Dutch composer Jan Koetsier was written in 1979 and has become a staple of the brass ensemble repertoire.

-BPO visit the Baroque period with music from English composers William Byrd and Henry Purcell, whose Trumpet Tune and Air is a wedding staple, and then fast forward to the 20th century when the English composer and arranger Chris Hazell wrote his jazzy, light-hearted Brass Cats suite loosely based on the cats (all former strays) who shared his home at the time.
+The Baroque period is represented by music from English composers William Byrd and Henry Purcell, whose Trumpet Tune and Air is a wedding staple, and then fast forward to the 20th century when the English composer and arranger Chris Hazell wrote his jazzy, light-hearted Brass Cats suite loosely based on the cats (all former strays) who shared his home at the time.